 The Greek old covenant (old testament) writing was sometimes referred to as the Septuagint.
 The Septuagint (also identified as: LXX) is a translation of the old Hebrew texts along with the spoken language; it was made by approximately seventy scholars in Alexandria, Egypt, during the reign of Ptolemy Philadelphus from about 285 to 247 B.C.
 The Greek gospels and new covenant (new testament) writings or books were initially written in Koine Greek during from the 1st century which allowed the people from all backgrounds to be able to read and speak the words that were written.

-Our study sessions delve into translating the Koine Greek text of God's Word, including consideration of the Hebrew text for the old testament (covenant) books of the Bible.
+If you are seeking to understand the truth of what the Bible says, our Study Sessions delve into translating the Koine Greek text of God's Word, including consideration of the Hebrew text for the old testament (covenant) books of the Bible.